-You can get it if you drink water, eat food, or breathe in air or mist that has the bacteria in it.
+NTM lung disease is caused by breathing in air or mist that has the bacteria in it.
 The bacteria get into your lung tissue and cause an infection.
 Your airways become inflamed.

 More than 120 types of NTM bacteria can cause this infection.
 Most people who breathe or swallow these germs don’t get sick.
 We don’t know why some people aren't affected by the bacteria while others get sick.

 You’re more likely to get the disease if the bacteria get into your lungs and you already have one of these health problems: